Registration Service License

 • $1 family support program

-• $70 for each branch location (if applicable)
+• $70 new branch location fee

 Processing Transactions